 Return to: www.slc.co.uk

-You can apply for the Tuition Fee Loan and 65 per cent of the Maintenance Loan without having your household income looked at.
+You can apply for the Tuition Fee Loan and basic rate of the Maintenance Loan without having your household income looked at.
 This means you can apply without your parents or partner having to send in any details of their income.

 However, if you want to get the full Maintenance Loan we will assess your household income and base the amount of your loan on that.
 If you're applying to study in 2015/16, you could also get a Maintenance Grant or Special Support Grant.